Yuuki-Sora/lofi-girl-ripper/README.md

 [y]es to clear the existing url list and recreate it.
 Note that this may take quite some time to avoid reCAPTCHA:
 ```
-Please input "y" if you're launching the program for the first time, or wish to regenerate the list of links to the downloadable files.
+Please input `y` if you're launching the program for the first time, or wish to regenerate the list of links to the downloadable files.

 >Note that since the target website is protected by reCAPTCHA, there is a random delay of around 10 seconds between each accesses. \
 It might seem slow, but trust me, it's better than getting banned. \